-The pilot project CreativeDrought (https://creativedrought.wordpress.com/) aimed to develop an approach to local level pre-260 paredness to future drought.
-According to Biggs et al. (2012), important aspects of resilience building are maintaining diversity and redundancy, managing connectivity, managing slow variables and feedbacks, fostering complex adaptive systems thinking, encouraging learning and experimentation, broadening participation, and promoting polycentric governance systems.
-In this project, we focused on participation, learning and experimentation, and connectivity, and wanted to explore how creative practice could support these.
-We designed an approach that allowed members of the community to actively engage with potential futures including sharing of existing local knowledge, experience and strategies ('imagining futures'; Anderson, 2010), and 265 inclusion of scientific information ('calculating futures'; Anderson, 2010).
-The goal was to create stories about potential future drought impact and preparation / adaptation via a multiple method approach developing text-based narratives, performance, and visuals (video).
-We used this process to increase dialogue between groups in the community and used the visuals to make the voices of the community members 'travel' to policy makers' circles, where they would not normally be heard.
-So the creative practice was jointly conducted between the community and the researchers in an iterative process (doer), aimed at 270 instigating action and raising awareness (goal) by the participants, others in the community and policy makers (audience) (see CS in Table 1 and Fig. 4).
+The pilot project CreativeDrought (https://creativedrought. wordpress.com/, last access: 17 December 2020) aimed to develop an approach for local level preparedness to future drought.
+According to Biggs et al. (2012), important aspects of resilience building are maintaining diversity and redundancy, managing connectivity, managing slow variables and feedbacks, fostering complex adaptive systems, thinking, encouraging learning and experimentation, broadening participation, and promoting polycentric governance systems.
+In this project, we focused on participation, learning and experimentation, and connectivity and wanted to explore how creative practice could support these.
+We designed an approach that allowed members of the community to actively engage with potential futures, including sharing of existing local knowledge, experience and strategies (imagining futures; Anderson, 2010), and inclusion of scientific information (calculating futures; Anderson, 2010).
+The goal was to create stories about potential future drought impact and preparation or adaptation via a multiple-method approach of developing text-based narratives, performance, and visuals (video).
+We used this process to increase the dialogue between groups in the community and used the visuals to make the voices of the community members travel to policy makers' circles, where they would not normally be heard.
+So, the creative practice was jointly conducted between the community and the researchers in an iterative process (doer), aimed at instigating action and raising awareness (goal) by the participants, others in the community, and policy makers (audience; see CS in Table 1 and Fig. 4).